 - Usage of feints with swift changes in dribbling direction, also done by quickly changing the direction of the hips

-A good way to practice your ball control for trying the gambetta style during a match would be to line up at least 5 cones/markers in a straight line at least 5 feet apart.
+A good way to practice your ball control for trying the Gambetta style during a match would be to line up at least 5 cones/markers in a straight line at least 5 feet apart.
 Imagine that the cones/markers are the defenders and dribble the ball towards the cones, making quick directional changes as you get close enough.
-As you get better try dribbling faster and adding tricks like shoulder drops and hip feints.
+As you get better to try dribbling faster and adding tricks like shoulder drops and hip feints.
 The diagram below can be used as a guide for this practice.

-As discussed earlier, the gambetta seems to be more than just a dribble whereby it can be implemented into other aspects of the game.
+As discussed earlier, the Gambetta seems to be more than just a dribble whereby it can be implemented in other aspects of the game.
 For example, when clearing a long ball, a defender could fake his kick to deceive an oncoming player into committing to the wrong direction, after which the defender can quickly turn the other way and clear the ball with less pressure and more time in hand.
 Remember, some of the key elements of the gambetta are deceit, fakes, unpredictability, and of course close control.